 Statins help with endothelial functioning.
 The endothelium is the thin layer of cells inside blood vessels.
 Endothelial dysfunction often leads to atherosclerosis and can signal other vascular diseases.

 Diagram from FDA website

-There is conflicting evidence that shows that statin drugs may help prevent some types disease, including certain forms of cancer (such as colorectal or skin), by working against cellular functions that may be involved in tumor growth, initiation and metastatis.
+There is conflicting evidence that shows that statin drugs may help prevent some types disease, including certain forms of cancer (such as colorectal or skin), by working against cellular functions that may be involved in tumor growth.
 However, there is also a significant amount of research which suggests that statins have no effect on cancer prevention whatsoever.
-Additionally, while preliminary studies suggest that the onset of Alzheimer's Disease may be affected by statin drugs and clinical trails are underway, this has yet to be proven.
-The role of stain drugs in reducing the risks of other health-related issues is a contested topic, but statins have certainly been proven to be effective against fighting high cholesterol.
+Additionally, while preliminary studies suggest that the onset of Alzheimer's Disease may be affected by statin drugs and clinical trials to look into this question are underway, the efficacy of statins in preventing dementia has yet to be proven.
+The role of statin drugs in reducing the risks of other health-related issues is a contested topic, but statins have certainly been proven to be effective in fighting high cholesterol.

 It has also been suggested that statins could be used in fighting infection, much as antibiotic medications have traditionally been used.
 Indeed, a recent study found that people who use statins are less susceptible to sepsis and acute lung injury when they are patients in hospitals.